 This is an updated version of a post originally published in January 2014.

-This Vietnamese dish is at the top of my list of favorite comfort foods.
-While it is traditionally made with pork belly, I prefer using boneless spare ribs or boneless butt.
-The meat is braised until it becomes fork-tender and has a delightful balance of sweet and salty flavors, which is one of my favorite combinations.
+While this dish is traditionally made with pork belly, I prefer using boneless spare ribs or boneless pork butt.
+The meat is slowly braised until it becomes melt-in-your-mouth tender, soaking up the perfect balance of sweet, salty, and savory flavors—one of my favorite flavor combinations.

 How to make caramel sauce: